 Is VidNotes HIPAA or attorney-client privilege compliant?

-VidNotes is not specifically certified for HIPAA or legal privilege compliance.
-However, when transcribing local video files on iOS, processing happens on-device, which reduces data exposure.
-Firms with strict compliance requirements should review VidNotes' privacy policy and consult their IT security team before use with privileged material.
+VidNotes isn't certified for HIPAA or legal privilege compliance.
+When you transcribe local video files on iOS though, processing happens on-device, which limits data exposure.
+Firms with strict compliance requirements should review the privacy policy and check with their IT security team before using it with privileged material.

 Can VidNotes handle legal terminology accurately?

-VidNotes uses OpenAI's Whisper model for transcription, which performs well with specialized vocabulary including legal terms.
-Accuracy improves with clear audio quality.
-For critical transcripts, reviewing and correcting the AI output is recommended — as it would be with any transcription service.
+VidNotes uses OpenAI's Whisper model, which does well with specialized vocabulary including legal terms.
+Accuracy improves with clear audio.
+For critical transcripts, reviewing and correcting the AI output is a good idea, the same way you'd review any transcription service.

 How does VidNotes compare to hiring a court reporter?

-A court reporter provides real-time, certified transcription that is admissible in court.
-VidNotes is not a replacement for certified court reporting.
-It is best used for internal review, case preparation, meeting notes, and any situation where a certified transcript is not legally required but a searchable, timestamped record is valuable.
+A court reporter provides real-time, certified transcription that's admissible in court.
+VidNotes isn't a replacement for that.
+It's best used for internal review, case prep, meeting notes, and any situation where a certified transcript isn't legally required but you still want a searchable, timestamped record.